Guitar Chords in G Major

 This is our second chord scale [first: C Major].
 All of the chords you find on this page are found within the first position scale.
 Get these chords in the hands.
 We have options for which G fingering to use [2-1-3, 3-2-4, 2-1-3-4].

-These are all triads, save the penultimate Dominant chord.
-The diminished chord is included [the diminished triad is inside the V7].
+These are all triads, save the D7.
+The diminished chord is included [is inside the V7].
 For chord scale strumming, try both [first time, D7, 2nd time F#o].

 Numbers in brackets are optional tones.
 Also, some of these chords are technically slash chords.
 Slash chords have a different tone in the bass than the root.
 In this set, if C has the 3 fret on the 6 string, the chord is called C/G [and will often actually be called this].
 For D, the bass tone shown is an A, yet we rarely see it written as a D/A [yet, we typically let this open string ring for D].
 The F#o also has an A ringing in the bass, yet we rarely see F#o/A in popular music [or even F#o for that matter].

 Numbers in the dots are suggested fingerings.
 Empty strings are muted or not played [most likely muted!].